magician11/secretkey-encryption/README.md

 * nonce - 24 random bytes
 * logN
 * blockSize
-* dkLen
-* interruptStep

 ### decryptEncryptedSecretKey (password, encryptedSecretKeyBundle)

 Arguments
 * password - string or array of bytes
-* encryptedSecretKeyBundle - an object with parameters {encryptedSecretKey, salt, nonce, logN, blockSize, dkLen, interruptStep}
+* encryptedSecretKeyBundle - an object with parameters { encryptedSecretKey, salt, nonce, logN, blockSize }

 Returns a promise
 * that on successful decryption of the encrypted key, resolves with the secretKey (as an array of bytes)